ardatan/nfight-subgraphs/README.md

 `Fighter` attributes are merged seamlessly, allowing developers to make a single GraphQL query from their client and receive data from both L1 and L2 for that entity.

 Both subgraphs create `SyncStatus` entities associated with a `Fighter`.
 The most recent `SyncStatus` will report whether Layer 1 ownership data is synced to the Layer 2 protocol.
+Fetching the most recent sync status for a fighter will return the current sync status.

 This data should not be used alone on the Layer 2, but is intended to be used on your frontend.